Schinzel's hypothesis H: Statement

 The second condition is satisfied by sets such as $f_1(x)=x+4, f_2(x)=x+7$, since $(x+4)(x+7)$ is always divisible by 2.
 It is easy to see that this condition prevents the first condition from being true.
 Schinzel's hypothesis essentially claims that condition 2 is the only way condition 1 can fail to hold.

-No effective technique is known for determining whether the first condition holds for a given set of polynomials, but the second one is straightforward to check: Let $Q(x)=f_1(x)f_2(x)\cdots f_k(x)$ and compute the greatest common divisor of $\deg(Q)+1$ successive values of $Q(n)$.
+No effective technique is known for determining whether the first condition holds for a given set of polynomials, but the second one is straightforward to check: letting $Q(x)=f_1(x)f_2(x)\cdots f_k(x)$, compute the greatest common divisor of $\deg(Q)+1$ successive values of $Q(n)$.
 One can see by extrapolating with finite differences that this divisor will also divide all other values of $Q(n)$ too.

 Schinzel's hypothesis builds on the earlier Bunyakovsky conjecture, for a single polynomial, and on the Hardy–Littlewood conjectures and Dickson's conjecture for multiple linear polynomials.
 It is in turn extended by the Bateman–Horn conjecture.